Ring Road, Lai Expressway To Provide Clean, Healthy Environment To Citizens: Chairman RDA - UrduPoint

 Ring Road, Lai Expressway To Provide Clean, Healthy Environment To Citizens: Chairman RDA

-Long-awaited Rawalpindi Ring Road and Nullah Lai Expressway projects would not only help reduce the traffic congestion in the twin cities rather would also provide a clean, healthy and safe environment to the residents, said Chairman Rawalpindi Development Authority (RDA), Tariq Mehmood Murtaza

-RAWALPINDI, (UrduPoint / Pakistan Point News - 1st Nov, 2021 ) :Long-awaited Rawalpindi Ring Road and Nullah Lai Expressway projects would not only help reduce the traffic congestion in the twin cities rather would also provide a clean, healthy and safe environment to the residents, said Chairman Rawalpindi Development Authority (RDA), Tariq Mehmood Murtaza.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 7th Nov, 2021 ) :Long-awaited Rawalpindi Ring Road and Nullah Lai Expressway projects would not only help reduce the traffic congestion in the twin cities rather, both the projects would also provide a clean, healthy and safe environment to the residents said Chairman Rawalpindi Development Authority (RDA), Tariq Mehmood Murtaza.

 He said that both the mega projects which would be kicked off this year would be Pakistan Tehreek-e-Insaf (PTI) government's gift for the residents of twin cities, Rawalpindi and Islamabad.

-Chairman said that Prime Minister Imran Khan would perform the ground breaking of both the mega projects on Dec 25, this year.
+The Chairman said that Prime Minister Imran Khan would perform the ground breaking of both the mega projects on Dec 25.

 He said that Nullah Lai Expressway and Flood Channel project and Rawalpindi Ring Road had been approved by the Provincial Development Working Party.